VinayKomakula21/BlogApp/README.md

-# Blog Application
+# BlogSphere - Full-Stack Blog Application

-A full-stack blog application built with Spring Boot, React, Tailwind CSS, and MySQL.
-This application allows users to create, read, update, and delete blog posts with user authentication and social features like comments and likes.
+A modern, full-stack blog application built with Spring Boot, React, and Tailwind CSS.
+This application provides a complete blogging platform with user authentication, blog management, social features like comments and likes, and a responsive modern UI.

 ## 🚀 Features